 We have 4 best in class MR machines available to accommodate all of our patient’s needs..
 At our West Caldwell location, we have one of the area’s few truly OPEN High Field 1.0T MRI units, and a new 3T Wide Bore patient-friendly MRI machine.
 Offering the best image quality and unparalleled patient comfort with an opening of 2.3 ft., this is the strongest MRI machine with the largest opening available producing exceptional images.
 In our Nutley imaging center, we have a Toshiba Vantage 1.5 T machine.
 It is the quietest machine MRI machine available.
 In Montclair our Siemens 1.5 wide bore MRI unit has the widest opening of any high field MRI available.
 It also has a very compact length and this allows for more than 60 % of exams to be completed with the patient’s head outside the MRI unit.

 Most importantly though is the superb quality of the exams produced on our machines.
-Our specialty-trained radiologists are well-versed in the most up-to-date MRI techniques available.
+Our specialty-trained radiologists are knowledgeable in the most up-to-date MRI techniques available.

 An MRI does not use any harmful radiation in creating images.
 Strong magnetic fields and radiofrequency waves (i.e. the same wavelength used in conventional radio transmissions) are used to create images, and no known harmful effects from MRI scans have been shown in people.